mbernr/qcl-solver/README.md

 ### Examining a single formula

-Whenever a single formula is required as input, it should be described by the *formula* predicate.
+Whenever a single formula is required as input, it should be described by the predicate *formula*.
 See, for example, the files in *src/input/single/*.

 #### Computing all models of a formula